clement2569/buggy-cars-rating/README.md

 To run these tests, please follow these steps:

 **Command Line:**
-* Clone this repo into a directory
+* Clone this repo via Github Desktop or download zip and extract into a directory.
 * Open the directory in file explorer and type 'cmd' in the navigation field to open directory in command prompt.
 Alternatively, open command prompt and type "cd <DIRPATH>"
 * Type dotnet test to run tests